MileHacker Logo

 Seasonal & Airport Details

 • Seasonal Fluctuations: Peak season (winter & summer holidays) sees at shorter intervals flights and higher prices.
-Shoulder/low season usually has fewer direct flights but lower prices.
+Shoulder/low season usually has not as many direct flights but lower prices.
 Flexibility with dates can lead to savings.
 Dollar Flight Club for deals.

 • Airport Facilities: LPA has duty-free shops, fashion boutiques, local craft stores, various restaurants and cafes.

-• Services: Car rental desks are in arrivals, ATMs, money exchange offices, free Wi-Fi, VIP lounges.
+• Services: Vehicle rental desks are in arrivals, ATMs, currency exchange offices, free Wi-Fi, VIP lounges.
 Skyscanner for comparing flight prices.

 Bus Transfers LPA